Yizack/mailchannels/README.md

 [![npm downloads][npm-downloads-src]][npm-downloads-href]
 [![codecov][codecov-coverage-src]][codecov-coverage-href]

-Node.js SDK to integrate MailChannels API into your JavaScript or Typescript server-side applications.
+Node.js SDK to integrate MailChannels API into your JavaScript or TypeScript server-side applications.

 <!-- #region overview -->
 This library provides a simple way to interact with the MailChannels API.
-It is written in Typescript and can be used in both Javascript and Typescript projects and in different runtimes.
+It is written in TypeScript and can be used in both JavaScript and TypeScript projects and in different runtimes.
 <!-- #endregion overview -->

 - [✨ Release Notes](CHANGELOG.md)